vendia/examples/features/share/notifications/success-notification/aws-lambda/README.md

 ![ui-add-lambda](../../image/success/lambda/ui-add-lambda.png)

-8. Subscrib to the topic from your AWS CLI:
+8. Subscribe to the topic from your AWS CLI:

 ```
 aws sns subscribe \